 This study also suggests that early detection or opportunistic screening involves the pursuit of individual cases being initiated by the doctor or the patient.
 In the case of a patient who requests a prostate specific antigen from their general practitioner, a number of issues on over diagnosis, over-treatment and possible damage from the biopsy, should be explained to him.
 With data from randomized studies on prostate specific antigen and prostate cancer screening, population screening is not recommended by any urological society.

-Earlier in 2017, a new study from researchers at the University of Michigan published in the journal Health Affairs (5) confirmed that the overall rate of men receiving treatment for prostate cancer declined 42 percent.
+Earlier a study from researchers at the University of Michigan published in the journal Health Affairs (7) confirmed that the overall rate of men receiving treatment for prostate cancer declined 42 percent.
 This was because national guidelines recommend against routine prostate cancer screening and patients and doctors are beginning to understand that there is an over treatment of prostate cancer occurring.

 Prostate cancer, like all cancers is a complex disorder that affects each patient differently.
 Some patients do require an aggressive approach, some patients not.
 Our program emphasizes the concept of Thriving While Surviving.
 We strive to transform cancer from an acute disease into more of a chronic illness, one that can be lived with for many months or even years.
 Some of our patients have greatly outlived their life expectancy by even two or three-fold.
 Furthermore, most are able to continue with a productive and fulfilling life.